fair-research/bdbag/doc/api.md

 scheme of the URL field in `fetch.txt`.
 Note that not all file transfer protocols are supported at this time.

 Additionally, some URLs may require authentication in order to retrieve protected files.
-In this case, the `keychain.cfg` configuration file must be configured with the appropriate authentication mechanism and credentials to use for a given base URL.
-The documentation for `keychain.cfg` can be found [here](./config.md#keychain.cfg).
+In this case, the `keychain.json` configuration file must be configured with the appropriate authentication mechanism and credentials to use for a given base URL.
+The documentation for `keychain.json` can be found [here](./config.md#keychain.json).

 | Param | Type | Description |
 | --- | --- | --- |